How do I run a command on an existing EC2 Windows instance when I reboot or start the instance?

 When you add the script to user data, you must enclose it within a special tag.
 This tag determines whether the commands run in a Command Prompt window or run in Windows PowerShell.
-For more information, see Running Commands on Your Windows Instance at Launch.
+For more information, see Run commands on your Windows instance at launch.

-You can’t add or change user data if the instance is running, but you can view it.
+You can't add or change user data when the instance is running, but you can view it.
 To add or change user data, the instance must be in the stopped state.
-User data scripts aren't automatically executed when you reboot or start the instance.
-You can enable user data execution the next time, or every time, that you reboot or start the instance.
+User data scripts don't run automatically when you reboot or start the instance.
+You can enable the user data to run the next time, or every time, that you reboot or start the instance.

 Warning: Before you stop an instance, be aware of the following:

 - If the instance is part of an Auto Scaling group, first detach the instance from the Auto Scaling Group.
-After you stop and start the instance, attach the instance back to the Auto Scaling group.
+Then, after you stop and start the instance, attach the instance back to the Auto Scaling group.

 For Windows Server 2012 R2 or earlier, open C:\Program Files\Amazon\Ec2ConfigService\Ec2ConfigServiceSetting.exe.